-- Pan-fry the venison in a non-stick pan (without added oil) until cooked, then set aside, allow to cool, and finely chop.
-Alternatively, include the venison raw, depending on preference.
-We recommend cooking but some cats prefer raw meat. - 2.
-In a large mixing bowl, combine the venison, olive oil, and parsley (finely chopped) and mix thoroughly. - 3.
-Once all ingredients are cool, mix in the psyllium seed husk, plant omega-3 capsule (contents) and CompleteMe Feline powder. - 4.
+- 1. Pan-fry the prawns in a non-stick pan (without added oil) until cooked.
+Set aside, allow to cool, then finely chop. - 2.
+In a large mixing bowl, combine the tuna (drained weight), prawns, hempseed oil, and parsley (finely chopped) and mix thoroughly. - 3.
+Once all ingredients are cool, mix in the psyllium seed husk and CompleteMe Feline powder. - 4.
 Be sure to mix together all the ingredients very well.